Jopp-gh/Obsidian-Dune84/Wiki/Mermaid diagrams.md

 ### Mermaid Diagrams on-the-fly

 Use [Quickadd](https://github.com/chhoumann/quickadd) by **chhoumann** or any text-expander application to add custom-made mermaid templates on-the-fly.
+Another good option is [Mermaid tools](https://github.com/dartungar/obsidian-mermaid) by dartungar.
 To learn more about diagram types, check out [mermaid-tutorials](https://mermaid.js.org/syntax/flowchart.html)

 ### Pdf output

-Dune will print exacty the same output, no matter if your current theme is dark or light.
+Dune will print always the same output, no matter if your current theme is dark or light.
-See example below (A4)
+See below (A4)

 <img src="https://github.com/Jopp-gh/Obsidian-Dune84/assets/48620536/33ca7325-ec50-41d2-a318-75931c9e2ef4" width="400" />